ARM-software/arm-systemready/common/docs/SIE_ACS_Verification.md

+# Introduction to the SystemReady Security Interface Extension (SIE)

+The SystemReady Security Interface Extension provides a way to certify that Secure Boot and secure firmware update are implemented as prescribed by the Arm [Base Boot Security Specification](https://developer.arm.com/documentation/den0107/latest) (BBSR).
+The Security Interface Extension is an extension to the bands of the SystemReady program and a pre-requisite for a Security Interface Extension certification in one of the IR, ES, or SR bands.

+The Security Interface Extension ACS tests the following security related interfaces:
+* Authenticated variables
+* Secure Boot variables
+* Secure firmware update using update capsules
+* For systems with Trusted Platform Modules(TPMs), TPM measured boot and the TCG2 protocol

-# Running SIE ACS on QEMU-Virt with TPM support
+# Running SIE ACS on QEMU (virt) with TPM support

-In this version, the SIE ACS is integrated into the IR ACS Prebuilt image.
+The Prebuilt SR/ES/IR band images can now be used to verify the requirements of SIE from this release, as they are integrated with the SIE ACS.

-See the Section 3.4 [Security Interface Extension ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the secureboot keys.
+See the Section 3.4 [Security Interface Extension ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the SecureBoot keys.
 This document also contains the background information on the SIE related specification and ACS.

 ## Installing swtpm package (TPM emulator)
 Note: Install only if there is no past installation of swtpm present.
 Check by running "swtpm -v" in the terminal, which should output the version.